 HQEs and HQE-SMs are subject to the annual leave accrual provisions of 5 U.S.C. § 6304(a), which sets the maximum number of annual leave hours carried forward from one leave year to another at 240 hours.
 Full-time HQEs and HQE-SMs accrue 8 hours of annual leave per pay period and at a prorated rate for other eligible part-time employees.

 CHAPTER 10 - SPECIAL CATEGORY EMPLOYEES

-100102 OPM Pay and Leave, 100102 Of Will availe Leave.
+100102 OPM Pay and Leave,

 Title 5, U.S.C.

 Title 5, CFR

 DoDI 1400.25, Civilian Personnel Management